-🔥 Due to burnout I am currently taking a break, so expect fewer blog posts and less activity on GitHub.
+😷 I am currently on a lengthy sick leave, so expect fewer blog posts and less activity on GitHub until later this year.

 If you found these useful, please consider starring the repository on GitHub.
 This lets me know that the fonts are being used.